zsq259/TokenSkip/Readme.md

 ## Update

-**2025.2.22**: We have released code for CoT compression and instructions for SFT🔥!
+**2025.2.22**: We have released the code for CoT compression and the instructions for SFT🔥!

-**2025.2.17**: We have released evaluation scripts and checkpoints of TokenSkip, check it out!
+**2025.2.17**: We have released the evaluation scripts and checkpoints for TokenSkip.
+Check it out!

 ## Todo